What is a carpenter ant?

 Are carpenter ants dangerous?

 Carpenter ants aren’t known as common spreaders of disease or infections, but that doesn’t mean they are without their own particular dangers.
 They will bite if they feel threatened, but it’s not common, and they contain no venom.
 However, what they can do is cause serious structural damage to homes they’ve infested because they make their nests in wood.
-Any wood, especially untreated wood in your home, is in danger from being consumed.
+Any wood, especially damp or wet wood in your home, is in danger from being consumed.

 Why do I have carpenter ants?

 You have carpenter ants because your home or business has proven to be an appealing place for them to lay eggs and reproduce.
 They like human food so paying special attention to clean up after cooking, airtight storage of leftovers, and regular clean-up on garbage disposals and containers can go a long way toward keeping them out.
-One other thing we recommend you do is avoid the use of raw wood for any furnishing within your home.

 How can I prevent carpenter ants?

 Getting rid of carpenter ants is extremely difficult since they infest areas you can’t openly see like the insides of furniture and the wooden structures that hold up your home.
-Preventing carpenter ants is difficult, since if you only eliminate a satellite colony, they will frequently find a way back in and re-infest your home.
+Preventing carpenter ants is difficult since if you only eliminate a satellite colony, they will frequently find a way back in and re-infest your home.
 The best way to take care of an ant problem like the ones that carpenter ants present is to call a pest control professional.

 How can Gregory Pest remove carpenter ants from my home or business?